microsoft/Federal-App-Innovation-Community/solutions/ci-cd/api-management/regression-test/chaos-engineering/readme.md

 # Chaos Engineering
-Why fail in unepectedly production at 3 a.m. as opposed to a planned Chaos experiment?
+Why fail in unexpectedly production at 3 a.m. as opposed to a planned Chaos experiment?